 The best bet is to go in the early morning or late afternoon.
 Mid-day it is unbelievably crowded with long lines as it is one of the most popular tourist destinations in Canada.

-This is a fun ride high above the Niagara whirlpool.
-It is one of the really interesting places in Canada, and you get some amazing views of the area from above.
+It is one of Canada’s exciting places, and you get some amazing views of the area from above.

-Personally, I am afraid of heights, so had a little bit of panic getting started but it was completely worth it!
-Also, it was another attraction that tends to have shorter lines which is worth considering when planning what to see in Canada.
+Personally, I am afraid of heights, so I had a little bit of panic getting started, but it was completely worth it!
+Also, it was another attraction that tends to have shorter lines worth considering when planning what to see in Eastern Canada.

-The park is gorgeous and a nice Canada tourist spot to relax in after trekking about all day!
+Queen Victoria Park is the main parkland located in Niagara Falls – the park is gorgeous and a nice spot to relax in after trekking about all day!

 Sometimes there are small festivals held here too.
 Besides making a stop here during the day for the gorgeous views, it’s also amazing to go here at night because you can see the falls all lit up.